Pani Puri Recipe – Street Style | Golgappa or Puchka – 5 Tips

 1. firstly, in a large bowl take 1 cup tamarind extract and 3 tbsp jaggery.

-2. also add 1 tsp chaat masala, 1 tsp cumin powder, ¼ tsp pepper powder, ¼ tsp chilli powder, pinch hing, ¾ tsp salt and 3 cup cold water.
+2. also add 1 tsp chaat masala, 1 tsp cumin powder, ¼ tsp pepper powder, ¼ tsp chili powder, pinch hing, ¾ tsp salt, and 3 cups cold water.

 3. mix well and khatta meetha pani is ready to enjoy with golgappa.

-1. firstly, in a small bowl take 3 potato, ½ onion and 2 tbsp coriander.
+1. firstly, in a small bowl take 3 potatoes, ½ onion, and 2 tbsp coriander.

 2. also add ½ tsp cumin powder, ½ tsp chaat masala, ¼ tsp pepper powder, ½ tsp chilli powder and ½ tsp salt.